kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ### Signing In

-🧑‍🏫 Return to the RIR platform, click on the **Sign In** link, and a page will open where you can add in your user name and password.
+🧑‍🏫 Return to the RIR platform, click on the **Sign In** link, and a page will open where you can add in your username and password.
 Your credentials are created for you by an administrator and may not be necessary.
 As a web user, you will still be able to interact with the platform without a login.

 ![Sign In](../assets/screenshots/log-in.png)

 🧑‍🏫 **Sign In** is only important to access specific workflows.
-Some data and workflows may only be available to named users who are signed into the platform.
+Some data and workflows may only be available to named users who are signed to the platform.
 Once you are signed in to the platform, your name will appear on the top right and depending on your admin privileges, there will be a drop-down with the option to log out and reach the admin page if you are an administrator.

 ![Signed In](../assets/screenshots/signed-in.png)